ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 - A transaction was sent successfully and you'd like to tell the user how much ETH they have left for future transactions.
 ACTION: *none*
 - You want to tell the user that they're on the Rinkeby network and want to remind them that to use your dApp for real they should switch to Mainnet.
 ACTION: Switch to Mainnet

+# How to write `Processing`, `success` and `failure` messages

+This is just some general guidance if you don't know where to start.

+- `processing` messages should be in the present tense, like "Processing" or "Sending".
+An ellipses `...` at the end of the message can help indicate to the user that something is happening and is yet to be resolved.
+If possible, "Processing..." or "Sending..." should echo the language in the CTA that the user pressed to initiate the process.
+- `success` messages should describe what's happened e.g. "Payment sent" not just a generic "SUCCESS!".
+Try and echo the words used in the CTA that started the process.
+For example, if the user was sending ETH to an address and the CTA was "Send", have the toast message echo that language: "ETH sent".
+If you describe what's happened you don't need words like "successfully" at the end which add to word count.
+- `failure` messages, where possible, should explain the reason for failure and offer a suggestion of what to do next.
+Again echo the language used in the action the user was trying to do.
+For example, if the user was sending ETH to an address and the CTA was "Send", have the failure message echo that language: "Failed to send ETH" or "Couldn't send ETH".
+Then use the `secondaryMessage` to explain why or a suggestion on how to fix the problem.
+Try not to leave the user with no understanding of why something has failed or what to do next.